Ranked #1 Children's Hospital by U.S. News & World Report

-If your child has been prescribed medications while on Bader 5, know the name, dosage and administration time(s) of the medications.
+If your child has been prescribed medications while on the IPS unit, know the name, dosage and administration time(s) of the medications.
 In addition, you should understand the expected effects and potential side effects of each medication.
 Our nursing staff can help answer questions about how to give the medication, how to adjust the times to fit your child's schedule and safety issues around storage and administration.

 Before leaving the hospital, medication dosages and times will be written on your child's discharge form and reviewed with you by one of our nurses.
 It's important to continue all medications as prescribed after your child returns home.
 If you have concerns about any medication dosages or side effects, please contact your outpatient psychiatrist before making any medication changes.